Natacha, by François Walthery

 Natacha - 'L'Ïle d'Outre-Monde' (1984).

-Further contributors to the series' scripts were Marc Wasterlain, Mythic, Michel Dusart, Guy D'Artet de Neufmoustier and Thierry Martens, while the artist used old scripts by Peyo, Tillieux and Sirius for his later stories.
-'L'Épervier Bleu' (2014) was for instance a reworking of an old 1940s story of Sirius' series 'L'Épervier Bleu'.
+Further contributors to the series' scripts have been Marc Wasterlain, Mythic, Michel Dusart, Guy D'Artet de Neufmoustier and Thierry Martens, while the artist used old scripts by Peyo, Tillieux and Sirius for some later stories.
+The 2014 album 'L'Épervier Bleu' was, for instance, a reworking of an old 1940s story of Sirius' series of the same name.
 Walthéry also invited friends to participate in the artwork of his series.
 Throughout the years, Pierre Seron, Jidéhem, Will, Laudec, Mittéï, Georges van Linthout and Bruno di Sano have all contributed background or additional artwork to 'Natacha' albums.

 Le Regard du Passe by Walthery

-The artist has always enjoyed drawing caricatures of his friends and colleagues in his pages.
-Examples of this are Victor Hubinon as an aviator in 'Les Nomades du Ciel' (1988) and Dany in 'La Veuve Noire' (1997).
-A more over-the-top utilization of this hobby was the episode 'Natacha et les Petits Miquets' (1978), in which the entire art staff of Spirou magazine has a starring role.
-Walthéry also gave Belgian politicians occasional cameos, such as Elio di Rupo and Louis Michel, who are cast as gangsters in 'La Mer des Rochers' (2004).
+Walthéry has always enjoyed drawing caricatures of his friends and colleagues in his pages.
+Examples are Victor Hubinon as an aviator in 'Les Nomades du Ciel' (1988) and Dany in 'La Veuve Noire' (1997).
+A more over-the-top utilization of this hobby was the episode 'Natacha et les Petits Miquets' (1978), in which the entire art staff of Spirou magazine had a starring role.
+On occasion, Walthéry also gave Belgian politicians cameos, such as Elio di Rupo and Louis Michel, who are cast as gangsters in 'La Mer des Rochers' (2004).
 Another remarkable episode was 'L'ile d'Outre-Monde' (1983, written by Wasterlain), in which Natacha and Walter are stranded on a deserted island.
 Walthéry could indulge in drawing his sexy heroine in scarcely clothed situations, while Will provided the attractive island settings.
-Although the 'Natacha' stories continued to appear in Spirou on a regular base until 1997, Walthéry had moved his album collection from Dupuis to Marsu Productions after the thirteenth album, in 1989.
-'Natacha' returned to regular serialization in Spirou in 2006.
+Although the 'Natacha' stories continued to appear in Spirou on a regular basis until 1997, Walthéry had moved his album collection from Dupuis to Marsu Productions after the thirteenth album, in 1989.
+In 2006, 'Natacha' returned to regular serialization in Spirou.

 Le Vieux Bleu by Walthery